LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal.md

 Yes.
 Incorporating type Dyn boils down to considering a hierarchy of types for each component rather than a single type.
-At the same time, our method is parametric to the ``size'' of a component and adapts in a straightforward manner to a setting where each definition can be considered a component instead of a whole module.
-Of course both of these adjustments lead to significantly larger scenario lattices than the ones we investigate and they have to be sampled aggressively and carefully.
+At the same time, our method is parametric to the "size" of a component and adapts in a straightforward manner to a setting where each definition can be considered a component instead of a whole module.
+Of course both of these adjustments lead to significantly larger scenario lattices than the ones we investigate, so keeping the experiment computationally feasible would require more aggressive sampling.

 > Please explain what impedance mismatches are in the paper.
 Is it
 > simply type mismatches?

-An impedance mismatch denotes a type annotation that doesn't match the actual type of the annotated code.
+An impedance mismatch denotes a type annotation that is detected to disagree with the actual type of the annotated code.
 We will adjust the prose to clarify.

 > The paper states that the effort distribution of the random mode